 Longer Kliphuis Circular walk (3-4 hours)

+OK, let me own up.
+This is one of my favourite walks in the northern Cederberg.
 Just before the Pakhuis pass, park your car outside the Kliphuis campsite.
 The walk is a 3 to 4 hour circular walk through pristine Cederberg fynbos.
 It is relatively gentle (as Cedarberg walks go!)
 The trail begins behind the old Forestry House and snakes up a steep kloof for approx 30 minutes.
 This is steep but it’s the only bit of steep walking.
 When you reach the top of the kloof, you come out onto a wide broad plateau with views to Kliphuis immediately on the right, the peaks of Faith, Hope and Charity on your far right hand side, and Ribbokberg immediately in front of you.
 The path veers around to the left.
 Most of the walk continues on this plateau with gradual ups and downs.
 The path is clearly marked in most places and there are stone cairns where the trail is over the open rock.

 Later in the walk, you descend next to a river (Kliphuisrivier), dry in summer, which has lovely waterfalls in winter.
 At this point, there’s a very pretty view of Lion’s Head, an escarpment of small peaks looking like lions gazing over the plains.
 Shortly after this the path turns to the left and you round the hill to return to the original valley.
 After the descent there is a slow gentle uphill section (tiring at this stage in the walk) back to the car park at Kliphuis.
 This section can be a boggy in winter and also quite over-grown so I recommend long trousers, even in summer.
 Cederberg Wilderness Permit needed.